 Eventually the retail team began to commission and make products that were of similar materials found in the palace such as ceramics, textiles, jewellery and glassware.
-They made limited editions and special editions and succeeded in generated lots of revenue: far beyond the expectations of the organisation.
+They made limited editions and special editions and succeeded in generated a healthy revenue: far beyond the expectations of the organisation.

 “And that example of that shop really shows that if you do things with quality and taste and you spend money on the right things that form part of the customer experience, such as training the team, you can make a lot of money.”

-But that only comes from taking risks, says Spencer, who also spent 11 years following his role at the palace as commercial director for the National Trust Scotland where he was responsible for all the revenue streams, and then marketing and customer services.
+But that only comes from taking risks, says Spencer, who also spent 11 years following his role at the palace as commercial director for the National Trust Scotland, where he was responsible for all the revenue streams, marketing and customer services.